 Haaretz podcast: Will Trump's purged Pentagon let Israel attack Iran?

-On Tuesday, al-Sheikh announced on Twitter that the PA had agreed to resume coordination with Israeli authorities after the PA had been given assurances that Israel would respect its agreements with the Palestinians, during "international negotiations conducted by the president."
+Al-Sheikh announced on Twitter that the PA had agreed to resume coordination with Israeli authorities after the PA had been given assurances that Israel would respect its agreements with the Palestinians, during "international negotiations conducted by the president."

-Al-Sheikh also said in his two-part tweet that at Thursday's meeting, the PA delegation had rejected Israel's policies with respect to settlements, demolishment of homes and confiscation of lands – the implication being that no agreement was reached with the Israeli team on the matter.
+Al-Sheikh also said in his two-part tweet that at the meeting, the PA delegation had rejected Israel's policies with respect to settlements, demolishment of homes and confiscation of lands – the implication being that no agreement was reached with the Israeli team on the matter.